Oran Park Raceway was a thriving hub for motor racing activity on the outskirts of Sydney from its inception in 1962 through to its closure in 2010.

-The first meeting on the new layout was the Australian Grand Prix, it's first time at Oran Park and run to Formula 5000 rules.
-Among those taking part was Italian driver Lella Lombardi, who would of course go on to become the only woman to date to score points in an Formula One World Championship event.
+The first meeting on the new layout was the Australian Grand Prix, its first time at Oran Park and run to Formula 5000 rules.
+Among those taking part was Italian driver Lella Lombardi, who would go on to become the only woman (to date) to score points in a Formula One World Championship event.

 Night racing had faded away during the 1970s but in 1980 it was revived by the New South Wales Road Racing Club - by this point a statewide racing promoter rather than the owner of the circuit - in 1980, when day/night events run during the course of a single day were introduced.
 Single seaters would race in the light of the afternoon, before touring cars took over for the evening and into the night.

 Despite these innovations, as the 1980s unfolded racing at Oran Park was becoming less popular and, with land prices rising as the Sydney suburbs crept ever closer, the circuit was put up for sale.
 It was purchased in 1983 by the Leppington Pastoral Company, a large dairy farm owned and operated by the Perich family.
 New landlord Tony Perich initially thought it would make good additional grazing land for his cattle but soon he fell in love with motor racing and its future was secured.